 Intentional Creativity simply needs to be experienced to receive the full catalytic value of the revelations of Self that come forward when you commit marker to receiving surface.

 One needs to become willing to Trust that the Muse Within, knows.

 One is invited to open to the possibility that One’s hand WILL be able to make the marks that convey the depths of One’s Soul.

 Anything that Maestra Shiloh Sophia signs her name on is epic to me." ~ Dewi Maile Lim, Color of Woman Graduate

 Color of Woman is an invitation to curate your own consciousness and invite others to join you.
 We ask, what are you here to cause and create?
 If you feel called to journey on a quest towards revealing your soul work in the world...consider joining us for this year's Color of Woman.
 Learn about the curriculum here.

-Once you are Certified, you will become a member of our global community of graduates who are carrying on the lineage and who continue to work together in Leadership to bring their work into the world.
-We announce our graduates to over 20,000 people, list your websites and locations.
-Those who choose to, can continue on with our guild and not for profit developing the work and being in community.
-As part of MUSEA : Centers for Intentional Creativity, we currently provide over 40 positions to women in our guild, to deliver trainings and teach curriculum.
+Once you are Certified, you will become a member of our global community of over 400 graduates who are carrying on the lineage and who continue to work together in Leadership to bring their work into the world.
+We announce our graduates to over 20,000 people, list your websites and locations in our Intentional Creativity Directory, invite you to be a part of the ongoing community and movement of Musea and more...